Eshaan49/SentinelX-SOC-Lab/README.md

 ## 👤 About

-Built by **Eshaan** as a hands-on SOC portfolio project targeting cybersecurity internship applications.
+Built by **Eshaan** as a hands-on SOC portfolio project targeting cybersecurity applications.

 Focused on demonstrating practical skills in threat detection, SIEM operations, and detection engineering — not just theoretical knowledge.